mmaskeri/keyClip/README.md

 ## Usage
 Select the _ungrouped_ scheme desired in Keynote and use the shortcut established in step 4 above.
 A Terminal window should open, run the script, and close.
 If this is the first time using the script, or if there is a heavy processor load, the Terminal may prompt a close error.
 Keep Terminal active in your Dock to avoid this.
 If these errors persist, see below.

-**For keyClip5 (Big Sur):** A small rotating gear icon will appear in the menu bar.
+**For keyClip5 (Big Sur and Monterey):** A small rotating gear icon will appear in the menu bar.
 When this icon vanishes, if no error appears, proceed to paste the keyClip'd structure into ChemDraw.

 Please note that, while the scripts may be edited to allow keyClip to run in the background, these edits produce undefined behavior with regards to text symbols (e.g. degree symbol, negative sign, Greek characters, etc.).